Functions#

 array – a

-containing the values
+ValueArraycontaining the values

-- util_set_value_from_string(value_str: str) Value #
+- util_set_value_from_string(value_str: str) Value#

 Converts the string to the type of the value and sets the value with it.